-Boat owners and marine surveyors will, of course, be familiar with common iron rust whatever form it takes and all marine surveyors should not only be able to recognise the five different types of electro-chemical corrosion mentioned above on sight and understand the conditions that cause the problem but also how to deal with these conditions in order to minimise their deleterious effects on a vessels structure.
+Boat owners and marine surveyors will, of course, be familiar with common iron rust whatever form is takes and all marine surveyors should not only be able to recognise the five different types of electro-chemical on sight and understand the conditions that cause the problem but also how to deal with these conditions in order to minimise their deleterious effects on a vessel's structure.
 The literature on the subject of electro-chemical or galvanic corrosion is enormous.
-Biological attack is not so widely understood or recognised but generally takes one of two main forms: -
+Although the phenomenon is well known to the mining and oil industries where it causes millions of dollars worth of damage annually.
+Biological attack is, however, not so widely understood or recognised in the marine world where it generally takes one of two main forms: